ArtSaver has been a pet project of mine for many, many years, and it has grown into a small set of programs:

 The Change Log at the bottom of ArtSaverApp's Manual explains the changes over previous versions and all features in great detail.
 ArtSaver has its own, slightly different Manual, just in case you are curious.

-When you close the Options/Preferences pane, ArtSaver/ArtSaverApp recursively scans the directory tree containing the files, and saves the list of images in a database.
+When you close the Options/Settings pane, ArtSaver/ArtSaverApp recursively scans the directory tree containing the files, and saves the list of images in a database.
 This might take a while.
 After that, every time ArtSaver gets invoked, it will just read this list, and never has to go through the whole directory tree, which can be a huge time savings, if there are many images.

 In summary, if you want to have keyboard control and you want to display images on multiple monitors and you want to have ArtSaverApp launched automatically, then at the moment ArtSaverApp cannot do what you want (I am sorry, and it is already on my to-do list for ArtSaverApp).